data-umbrella/event-transcripts/2020/09-sam-bail-terminal.md

-is the path of our current working directory and usually your terminal will open a shell in your home directory so we'll see that in a second you can do an
-LS which just lists everything that's in your directory and then pretty much every shell command has a flag so the flag is usually the - something in this
+is the path of our current working directory and usually your terminal will open a shell in your home directory so we'll see that in a second you can do an `ls` which just lists everything that's in your directory and then pretty much every shell command has a flag so the flag is usually the - something in this